 Development strategy and status

-LCP-Tacro is in on-going Phase lll clinical studies for patients who have undergone a kidney transplant and has completed Phase ll clinical studies for patients who have undergone a liver transplant.
+Envarsus® has completed all necessary Phase lll clinical trials for patients who have undergone a kidney transplant and has completed Phase ll clinical studies for patients who have undergone a liver transplant.

 This study was completed and preliminary data was released in June 2011.
 Data from this study was presented at the European Society for Organ Transplantation in September 2011 in Glasgow and at the American Society of Nephrology Renal Week in November 2011 in Philadelphia.